 Forensic analysts use scientific techniques to solve criminal cases.
-They may use traditional methods such as fingerprinting, assisted by computers; in addition, blood analysis, forensic dentistry, voice and speech spectrograms, and genetic fingerprinting.
-Chemicals, such as poisons and drugs, are analyzed by chromatography and ESDA (electrostatic document analysis) is a technique used for revealing indentations on paper, which helps determine if documents have been tampered with.
+They may use traditional methods such as fingerprinting, assisted by computers.
+In addition, they use blood analysis, forensic dentristy, voice and speech spectrograms, and genetic fingerprinting.
+Forensic analysts use chromatography and ESDA (electrostatic document analysis), a technique used for revealing indentations on paper, which helps determine whether documents have been tampered with.